irsbugs/image-embedding-tool/README.md

 This program has a Gtk.HeaderBar and a Gtk.AboutDialog.
 These widgets are both created using XML data and the Gtk.Builder utility.
 Once these widgets have been created then the image as is added to both the headerbar and the about dialog.
-(Note: for further information on combining the traditional method of adding widgets and adding widgets using Gtk.Builder refer to: https://github.com/irsbugs/header-bar ).
+(Note: For further information on combining the traditional method of adding widgets and adding widgets using Gtk.Builder refer to: https://github.com/irsbugs/header-bar ).

 This code places the image into a Gtk.Image object that has been configured into the headerbar and given the id *image_1*